VakhoKontridze/VComponents/README.md

 Some components take type as parameter.
 Types are represented as enums, as more can be added in the future.

 For instance, `VPageIndicator` has three types: `Finite`, `Infinite`, and `Auto`.
-Most of the enums present throughout the framework have default case.
+Unlike models, types may be required in some instances.
+For other enums, a default case is provided.

 ```swift
 var body: some View {